Aliases for CYP8B1 Gene

 GeneCards Summary for CYP8B1 Gene

 CYP8B1 (Cytochrome P450 Family 8 Subfamily B Member 1) is a Protein Coding gene.
-Diseases associated with CYP8B1 include bile duct disease and biliary tract disease.
-Among its related pathways are Metabolism and PPAR signaling pathway.
+Diseases associated with CYP8B1 include Bile Duct Disease and Biliary Tract Disease.
+Among its related pathways are Synthesis of bile acids and bile salts and NAD metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP7B1.
+An important paralog of this gene is PTGIS.

 UniProtKB/Swiss-Prot for CYP8B1 Gene